Smith118/Smith118.github.io/_posts/2022-11-13-Project_3_Takeaways.md

 ## Purpose of Project
 The Project 3 is about using OnlineNewsPopularity dataset to perform some Exploratory Data Analysis and apply machine learning models , specifically Linear Regression models and Ensemble models to predict the respons variable called **shares**.
 The dataset has been split into 6 different categories of datasets based on a categorical variable **data_channel_xx** .
 The analysis and predictions on these 6 sets of data has been automated using R code and a single .Rmd file was fed with all these datasets and results was taken out as 6 separate github document.

-The link to the files is given below:

 Link to the rendered github repo:

 [Link to the Projectfiles](https://pmb-7684.github.io/ST558_Project_3/)

 Link to the regular repo:

 [Non-github pages site](https://github.com/pmb-7684/ST558_Project_3)

 ## what can be done differently?